 Impact

 An incorrect implementation in Chrome’s password handling module that existed before version 149.0.7827.155 permits a remote attacker to leak cross‑origin data through a specially crafted HTML page.
-The flaw is an insecure trust boundary (CWE‑863), meaning the browser trusted data from one origin to be safe for use in another, allowing confidential user data to be accessed by malicious pages.
+The flaw involves an insecure trust boundary (CWE‑863) and insufficient data validation in passwords (CWE‑940).
+Based on the description, it is inferred that the browser erroneously treats data from one origin as safe for use in another, enabling confidential user data to be accessed by malicious pages.

 Affected Systems